iamfarzad/fbc-lab-v7/PRODUCTION_ROADMAP.md

 - Landing page components exist but need polish
 - **UI/UX issues present** (to be catalogued Day 0)

+> **Update (Oct 27, 2025):** The legacy floating ChatInterface widget under `src/components/chat/` has been retired.
+The `/live` voice-first interface is now the canonical chat surface.
+Any references to those legacy files in later sections remain for historical context only.

 ## Priority Order

 1. **Day 0**: UI/UX Audit & Issue Tracking (FOUNDATION)